Male and female Eastern Bluebirds. Photo: Patricia Pierce/Flickr/CC by 2.0.

 When is the pair bond official?

-An indication that Bluebirds are mated is when both the male and female interact and are seen together.
-But perhaps the most telling sign of pair formation is when both the male and female enter together a nesting cavity or box.
+An indication that bluebirds are mated is when both the male and female interact and are seen together.
+But perhaps the most telling sign of pair formation is when both the male and female enter together a nesting cavity or nest box.

 But whether the initial association is to remain as a breeding pair depends on additional pair interactions.